 Module Number Module Name Responsible Lecturer CMS-COR-SAP Stochastics and Probability Prof. Dr. Ivo Sbalzarini ivo.sbalzarini@tu-dresden.de Qualification Objectives Upon completing the module, the students master the basics of stochastic modelling and simulation.
 They are able to implement stochastic algorithms independently and formulate new ones.
 Content Conditional probabilities, normal distributions, and scale-free distributions; transformation of random variables; simulation of pseudo and quasi random numbers; Markov chains and their matrix representation, mixing times; Monte Carlo Methods: Convergence, Law of Large Numbers, Variance Reduction, Rao-Blackwell, Importance Sampling, Markov Chains Monte-Carlo Using Metropolis-Hastings & Gibbs Samplers; Random processes and Brownian motion: properties in 1, 2, 3 and more dimensions, connection to the diffusion equation; Stochastic differential equations (SDEs): Nonlinear transformations of Brownian motion (Ito calculus), Ornstein-Uhlenbeck process and other solvable equations; Examples from population dynamics, genetics, protein kinetics, etc.; Numerical simulation of SDEs: strong and weak error, Euler-Maruyama scheme, Milstein scheme; Stochastic optimisation algorithms; exact stochastic simulation algorithms.
 Teaching and Learning Methods The module includes lectures amounting to 2 lecture hours per week, exercises amounting to 2 lecture hours per week plus independent study.
 Prerequisites for Participation Knowledge in sequential computer programming, algorithms and data structures, analysis of functions of one and several variables, linear algebra (vector and matrix calculation), as well as probability calculation and Statistics at the Bachelor's level is required.
 With the following literature, students can prepare for the module: Harel: Algorithmics - The Spirit of Computing, Addison-Wesley, 2004 Schildt: C ++ from the ground up, McGraw-Hill, 2003 Abelson, Hal; Sussman, Gerald Jay: Structure and Interpretation of Computer Programs.
 MIT Press, 1985; Cormen, Leiserson, Rivest & Stein: Introduction to Algorithms, 2nd Edition, MIT Press 2001; Lax, Terrell: Multivariable Calculus with Applications (Undergraduate Texts in Mathematics), Springer, 2018 Hefferon, Jim: Linear Algebra, http://joshua.smcvt.edu/linearalgebra/, 2008.
-Usability In the Computational Modelling and the module is one of ten compulsor Computational Life Science: nine), o d Simulation Master's programme, y elective modules (for students of f which three must be chosen.
-Requirements for the Awarding of Credit Points The credit points are awarded if the module examination consists of a there are fewer than 10 studen registration period, the written exam examination as an individual exami module examination is passed.
-The 90-minute written examination.
-If ts registered at the end of the hination may be replaced by an oral nation lasting 30 minutes; if this is the case, this will be announced to the registered students at the end of the registration period.
+Usability In the Computational Modelling and the module is one of ten compulsor Computational Life Science: nine), o y elective modules (for students of Requirements for the Awarding of Credit Points The credit points are awarded if the module examination consists of a there are fewer than 10 student registration period, the written examexamination as an individual exami 90-minute written examination.
+If ts registered at the end of the nination may be replaced by an oral the case, this will be announced to the registered students at the end of the registration period.
 Credit Points and Grades 5 credit points can be earned by completing the module.
 The module grade corresponds to the examination grade.
 Frequency of the Module The module is offered each year during the winter semester.
 Workload The total workload is 150 hours.
 Duration of the Module The module takes one semester to complete.